jocpae/VesselGraph/README.md

 Go to `./VesselGraph/source/baseline_models/link_prediction/` and select go a `MODEL` directory to run

-e.g. to run GNN, one need to use the following `python3 gnn.py --test_only --dataset DATASET_NAME`
+e.g. to run GNN, one needs to use the following `python3 gnn.py --test_only --dataset DATASET_NAME`

+For the dataset name, we follow the OGB convention.
+For example, to run the BALBc_no1 whole brain with a spatial splitting strategy, and without edge features (edge attributes), use `python3 gnn.py --dataset ogbn-BALBc_no1_spatial_no_edge_attr`.

+We also provide a memory-friendly alternative (a selected Region of Interest of the entire graph).
+To run the models on the selected region of interest, use `python3 gnn.py --dataset ogbn-node_vessap_roi3_spatial_no_edge_attr`.

+If you are unsure what options are available, simply run the following command that will list all available datasets:

+use `python3 gnn.py --dataset ogbn-xyz`.

 #### 2. Node Classification task